Bunkai9448/digipet_PSP/RE_Guide.md

 https://www.romhacking.net/forum/index.php?topic=35699.msg437896#msg437896
 *If you want more details about how or why something was done, go there.*

+- To make the document cleaner, links to the used tools are listed in the [README.md](README.md)

 ## INDEX
 - [First Steps](#First-Steps)
 - [Working with the CPK file](#Working-with-the-CPK-file)